ilin3ccc/Portfolio/README.md

 Data Analyst Certificate (IBM): https://credentials.edx.org/credentials/f2737d2f9b684da58837f6280b9bd5b1/

 Hello and Welcome.
 My name is Ivan.
-I am a tenacious problem-solver with Supply Chain / Consumer-Packaged-Goods experience.
+I am a tenacious problem-solver with Supply Chain / Construction experience.
 This portfolio is meant to showcase my analytics abilities.
 While you are here, please have a look! (updates in progress)

 CONTENTS: